Creating To Do Lists In WordPress

 You can export and download your list data settings by clicking on the ‘Download Export File’ …

-As well as exporting list data from the ‘Import/Export’ section, you can also export data by going to your WordPress admin menu and selecting Tools > Export …
+In addition to exporting list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …

 Importing To-Do List Data

-After your data file has been uploaded to your settings area, click on the ‘Import Settings’ button …
+Once your data file has been uploaded in your settings area, click on ‘Import Settings’ …

 Now that you have configured all of the plugin settings, you are ready to begin creating and editing to do lists.

-To create a new to-do list, go to your WordPress admin menu and select To-Do List > To-Do List …
+To create a new to-do list, go to your WordPress dashboard menu and click on To-Do List > To-Do List …

-For example, you can add new to-do items from your dashboard toolbar …
+For example, you can add new to-do items from your WP admin bar …

-You can click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To Do list contains many items, as the link is only going to send you to the “Add New To-Do Item” section further down the screen) …
+You can also click on the ‘Add New Item’ link in the ‘To-Do Items’ section (note: only use this option if your To-Do list contains many items, as the link will simply send you to the “Add New To-Do Item” section at the bottom of the page) …

-All the methods shown above will bring you to the ‘Add New To-Do Item’ section.
+The above methods will bring you to the ‘Add New To-Do Item’ section.

-Depending on the way you have configured your plugin’s settings, you may or may not see certain options displayed when new items to your to-do list.
+Depending on how you have configured your plugin’s settings, some options may not display when when you add new to-do items.

-Note: If you have chosen a list type that lets you assign items to users, select a user from the drop-down list and assign them the item …
+Note: If you have chosen a list type that lets you assign responsibilities over items to users, select a user from the drop-down list and assign them the item …

-You can also make multiple users responsible for the same item (click on ‘x’ to delete users) …
+You can also assign items to multiple users (click on ‘x’ to delete users) …

-Once you have added the new item, the item will display as an entry in the ‘To-Do List’ table …
+Once After adding a new item, it will display as an entry in the ‘To-Do List’ table …

 Repeat the above process to keep adding new items to your list …